MaadhavBhatt/bookbuddy/README.md

 ## Link to Hack Club and Journey

 This was initially a random idea I started developing, thanks to the pile of books I made a standing desk out of.
 At Hack Club, I'm continuing to work on it as part of my [Journey](https://journey.hackclub.com) project.
 Here's the Journey project page for BookBuddy: [BookBuddy Journey](https://journey.hackclub.com/projects/144).
+Here's the [project preview]( https://bookbuddy-24fa8--for-journey-gfadp3bf.web.app) (valid till May 5, 2025).

 ## Project setup